lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 Which of the following will you need to consider so you can set up a solution that incorporates a single sign-on feature from your corporate AD or LDAP directory and also restricts access for each individual user to a designated user folder in an S3 bucket?
 (Select TWO.)
 ```

-> [Identity Federation (with SAML)](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlfederationconcept.html): Pass information about a user between
+> [!NOTE] [Identity Federation (with SAML)](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlfederationconcept.html): Pass information about a user between
 >
 > - a SAML authority (called an identity provider or IdP)
 > - a SAML consumer (called a service provider or SP)

-> IAM identity provider (IdP): manage user identities outside of AWS and give these external user identities permissions to use AWS resources in your account.
+> [!NOTE] IAM identity provider (IdP): manage user identities outside of AWS and give these external user identities permissions to use AWS resources in your account.
 >
 > - Setup Identity Provider and Identity Federation.
 > - Setup an AWS Security Token Service to generate temporary tokens (STS supports SAML)